 Don’t hesitate to ask your Homes for Heroes affiliated real estate specialist for help in settling your pet into the community.
 These real estate agents possess in-depth knowledge of their towns, and many of them are also pet owners.

 Lastly, moving with pets takes additional planning.
 Keep your faithful companions happy and healthy throughout the move by focusing on providing a calm and safe environment.
+And make sure you don’t overlook the simple things, like making sure they’re wearing a flea and tick collar that’s still working to kill any pests your pet may pick up.
 Reward yourself by taking the time for cat cuddles and relaxing dog walks.
 SIGN UP and we will connect you with a pet-friendly Homes for Heroes affiliate real estate agent in your area that will help you and your family find a new home and save money along the way.